 Speakerbus has promptly established an emergency working group for this outbreak and has made systematic arrangements in the areas of the supply chain, communication guarantee, field service, and employee health and safety.

-Speakerbus clients should consider the potential impact on critical projects with regards to the availability of products and make plans with maximum contingency during this time.
+Speakerbus clients should consider the potential impact on critical projects with regard to the availability of products and make plans with maximum contingency during this time.

-Speakerbus will provide additional information should the situation change in the coming weeks.
+We will provide additional information should the situation change in the coming weeks.
 For more details, get in touch with our friendly team.